arcus/education_modules/a_sample_module_template/a_sample_module_template.md

 title: Module Title
 comment:  This is a short, focused description of the module.
 long_description: This is a longer description, which should be understandable for a lay audience.
 It will print under "Is this module right for me?" in the overview.
-estimated_time: This is rough guess of how long it might take a learner to work through the module.
+estimated_time_in_minutes: This is rough guess of how long it might take a learner to work through the module.
 It will print under "Estimated time to completion" in the overview

 @learning_objectives